What are the main reasons for employee absenteeism?

 disruption of care arrangements (eg childminder is off sick)

-a child involved in an incident at school (eg suspended due to fighting)
+a child being involved in an incident at school (eg suspended due to fighting)

-How can employers deal with long term absence or persistent absence?
+How can employers deal with long-term absences or persistent absences?

 Persistent or intermittent absence (ie where an employee keeps taking short amounts of time off for sickness or another reason) should be monitored and assessed over time.